ni-eminen/ReactComponentViewer/documentation/vaatimusmaarittely.md

 ## UI

 The application is composed of the following screens:
-Login
+Login ✅
-Component collection
+Component collection ✅
-Add a new component
+Add a new component ✅
-Edit component
+Edit component ✅

-Credits
+### UX flow

-The UX flow of the application is self explanatory.
 Starting from the login screen that lands you on to the Component collection upon a successfull logon.
 From there on the user can add new components, edit them, remove them and of course inspect them.

 ## Features in MVP

 ### Before logging in

-- User can create a new user or log on to an existing account
+- User can create a new user or log on to an existing account ✅

 ### Logged in
 #### User is able to
-- Create a new component
+- Create a new component ✅
-- Inspect components
+- Inspect components ✅
-- Edit components
+- Edit components ✅
-- Delete components
+- Delete components ✅

 ## Further refinement